harry661/Petflix/PROMPT_HISTORY.md

 - "Add 'add to playlist' as an additional button on the video details page"
 - "push and deploy this"
 - "Not all prompts have been recorded from past sessions"
+- "dont have these i asked you to record them"
+- "Is this project complete, everything in the scope/prd accounted for?"
+- "This user's profile photo is appearing on their profile or videos.
+SmallFurry is the user"
+- "Why is the top right profile icon circular now? this should be square i didnt ask you to change this"
+- "push and deploy this"

+### Hero Carousel & Navigation Features (Latest Session)
+- "I want the hero carousel sections to redirect to an appropriate page when cta is clicked.
+Pet of the week takes to a genre of pet(Filtered popular videos), Clip of the week takes to the most popular video this week and rising star takes you to the most popular account/user this week.
+The hero section buttons are what takes you to these destinations"
+- "The grammar on the title when a filter button is pressed is off.
+Dogs videos doesn't make sense, this should be 'Dog videos', then on the trending page 'Trending Dog Videos' etc"
+- "Excellent, now lets add the filter buttons to the follownig page also"
+- "We dont need the subtitle of videos from users you follow.
+I also want the title to be the same size as on the popular page"
+- "On the home page the trending videos section, Lets add 1 more section called recommended for you which will have another 2 rows of videos"
+- "The recommended for you section sits at the bottom of the apge with no space.
+Lets add a little bit of empty space below this"
+- "Good, now push and deploy these changes"
+- "When signed in as smallfurry the top right profile pic doesnt appear correctly like the rest"
+- "push and deploy this"
+- "make sure all of my prompts are recorded from the entire project"

 ## Inferred Prompts from Implemented Features